 Our students come to us with varying skill sets and life experiences.
 JSLI welcomes you and views your life experience as a unique opportunity for all of us.

 The requirements for joining the JSLI Rabbinical School are different from other rabbinical schools because JSLI takes into account your life experience.
 However, we must ensure that all of our students meet our requirements too (and this will include a knowledge of Jewish history, Jewish texts, Shabbat, Jewish Festivals, the High Holidays, rituals and life cycles).
+Our curriculum is advanced, concise and based on the needs of our students and their communities.
+In other words, we offer a practical response to training rabbis for the modern Rabbinate.

 When we have our pre-enrollment interview with you (see below for more on this), we will be able to tell you if you need to complete some extra Jewish learning before becoming a Rabbinical or Cantorial School student.